sumankm/GACD-Assignment/CodeBook.md

 The final output is the tidy.phone table

-The first three entries of the table is shown below to giove the reader a feel for what it looks like.
+The first three entries of the table is shown below to give the reader a feel for what it looks like.

 ```
 > head(tidy.phone,3)